 Lawful Bases: contract performance, legitimate interests (to enable us to assess your eligibility and affordability prior to potentially issuing credit)

 Lawful Bases: legitimate interests (to allow us to improve our services, products and business).
-Where personal data relating to criminal convictions or offences is processed, we will rely on substantial public interest (fraud prevention) or legal claims, as applicable.
+Where personal data relating to biometric data, criminal convictions or offences is processed, we will rely on substantial public interest (fraud prevention) or legal claims, as applicable.

 (e) To undertake continuing checks and monitoring ► to monitor queries and transactions to ensure service quality and compliance with procedures.